AlexRabbit/ADios/README.md

 *Spam Sites
 *ALL ADS IN ALL SOFTWARE FROM Windows/MACOS/Lunix  (ex: spotify ads (all software ads)) *Microsoft tracking domains
-*All Microsoft and third party apps and services
+*All Microsoft and third party spying apps and services *AND MORE.
-*AND MORE.